 Intramural Sports and Recreative Services offers recreative facilities for the use of all students, regardless of skill level.
+Keep up-to-date with activities and team schedules at the IM Sports Website: http://pilot.msu.edw/dept/imsports/

 Facilities

 Three buildings, IM Sports-West, IM Sports-Circle, and IM Sports-East, house most of the indoor activity areas.
 Additional space is available in Jenison Fieldhouse and Demonstration Hall.
 There are three indoor swimming pools and one outdoor pool, one fitness trail, and indoor and outdoor tracks and tennis courts, as well as numerous other courts.
 Many of the outdoor courts and playing fields are lighted.